The Start of the Church: A Community committed to making a difference

 Core Point: The beginning of the early church started with some very simple activity by the growing community.
 The early church grew through the activity of people devoting themselves to teachings, fellowship, breaking of bread, and prayer.
 These four simple, yet galvanizing, practices helped the church to develop into a life changing organization.

-Last week of July 14th, we will dialogue about the aspects of Teachings and Fellowship.
-This week of July 21st, we will dialogue about the aspects of Break Bread and Prayer.
-The final Sunday of July, we will wrap up the four pillars of the church and begin focusing on being Called and Sent.
+Over the course of the next three weeks, we will be looking at this model of the early church.
+The week of July 14th, we will dialogue about the aspects of Teachings and Fellowship.
+The week of July 21st, we will dialogue about the aspects of Break Bread and Prayer.
+The final Sunday of July, we will wrap the concept up with focusing on being Called and Sent.

 Start point: Acts is the second letter of a two letter series written by Luke.
 The first letter is the Gospel of Luke.
 Luke was a physician who traveled with the apostle Paul.
 The date of the writing is believed to be around 62 A.D. when Paul was under house arrest, awaiting trial before Caesar.
 Many scholars assume Acts was written then because it does not record Paul’s defense, release, and further gospel preaching.
 The themes in Acts center on the Holy Spirit empowering the believers to declare the Good News of Jesus the Christ to both the Jews and the Gentiles.
 As they declared the Good News, people started to believe, resulting in the Christian church being established.
 Luke’s purpose for writing his Gospel (see Luke 1:3–4) applies to Acts as well: to give an “orderly” account of the early church after Christ’s resurrection.
 Dedicating the two-volume work to Theophilus, Luke wanted him to have “certainty” about what he had been taught.
 Basically, Acts is the story of how the church was established and how it grew through the power of God’s Holy Spirit, with the story of Christ Jesus, and service of the disciples.